Elam arrives at his new assignment

 Bender took the hint and withdrew his hand.
 "Sorry.
 I was just trying to be reassuring."

-Bender probably thought Elam was a jerk.
-He'd be right, too.
-Time to change the subject.
+Bender's expression also showed he thought Elam was a jerk.
+He was right, too.
+Time to gloss things over and change the subject.
 "How long will the transfer take?"
 He kept his tone business-like.
 Officious.
 "Isn't there an audit or something?"

 "My team up on the Zuiderkruis has already processed the data we uploaded from the Cabot Cove AI.
 All that's left is the formal transfer from the current Resident to you.
 We can do that over lunch.
 It's my understanding Mr. Torrance and his spouse are eager to get back to civilization."

 His spouse.
 Right.
 That meant Elam would have to find a way to tolerate two more people, not just one.
 "Over lunch, eh?
 Can't we just skip that?"

 Bender frowned.
 "Really, Mr. Vandreren?
 Aren't you interested in the Torrances' experiences?
 He and his spouse have been here for nearly six years, after all.
 I've seen your briefing.
 It's not like it was...comprehensive."

-Elam adjusted his seatbelt again and avoided looking at Bender.
+Elam shrugged and avoided looking at Bender.
 "It told me what I needed to know.
 I'll have this place to myself for the next ten years, right?"